 In early April, the Delta Maple Syrup Festival celebrates that sweet local nectar, maple syrup.
 At the end of July, the Delta Fair, one of Canada's oldest fairs, (now over 180 years old) is held.
 Originally an agriculture fair, it has expanded to include many fun activities for the whole family.
 Its agricultural roots remain with events such as tractor pulls, horse shows and the ever popular cow chip bingo.
 On the Saturday before Thanksgiving in October, a Harvest Festival is held with lots of local produce, crafts, and hot apple cider.
 Winter brings Celebrating the Season on the five Saturdays leading up to Christmas, with the Old Stone Mill beautifully lit with "candles" and thousands of Christmas lights in Lower Beverley Lake Park.

-Delta is one of the earliest settlements in the region, founded in 1796 by Abel Stevens, a Loyalist settler from Vermont.
-Originally called Stevenstown, it went through several name changes.
-After the building of the Old Stone Mill it became known as Stone Mills.
-Then, in 1821, the name was changed to Beverley in honour of Sir John Beverley Robinson, a member of the Legislative Assembly.
-However, in 1886, when an application was made for a post office it was discovered that a Beverley already existed, and the name was changed to Delta because the shapes of Upper and Lower Beverley lakes, and the village between them all form triangles, the shape of the Greek letter Delta.
+Delta is one of the earliest settlements in the region, founded c.1796 by Abel Stevens, a Loyalist settler from Vermont.
+Stevens arrived with six families in early 1794, settling on the upper reaches of Plum Hollow Creek.
+Stevens petitioned the government for land around present day Delta (he wanted the rapids in that spot for water power for a mill).
+The area was unsurveyed and it was not until 1796 that land was granted to Stevens (after initial surveys had been done), allowing him to build his first mill (a wooden sawmill) which formed the nucleus of a new community that became known as Stevenstown.
+After the building of the Old Stone Mill (1810-1811), by William Jones and Ira Schofield, it became known as Stone Mills.
+Then, in 1827, the name was changed to Beverley in honour of Sir John Beverley Robinson, a member of the Legislative Assembly.
+However, in 1857, when an application was made for a post office it was discovered that a Beverley already existed, and the name was changed to Delta because the shapes of Upper and Lower Beverley lakes, and the village between them all form triangles, the shape of the Greek letter Delta.

 The village boasts many examples of beautiful 19th century architecture.
 St. Paul's Anglican Church was built in 1811 and is one of the oldest churches in Leeds County.
 There is the Walter Denaut House, built in 1849, the Philo Hicock House, c.1845, the William Bell House, 1860, the Israel Stevens House, 1876 and many more.
 A description of these buildings can be found on the Delta Walking Tour page (external website).